richmr/robocompscoutingapp/README.md

 - test mode setting on server with API for remote check

 - I don't think I need BEGIN_SCORING class and button.
 Flow works fine after match and team selection
+- Add event to initial data delivered
+- stored events are keyed to event